phsiao/idxdo/README.md

 $ idxdo idx state <your IDX StreamID from previous step>
 ```

-The `content` secion of the output json is the list of your identity documents
+The `content` secion of the json output is the list of your identity documents
 by their key/value pairs.
 The key
 `kjzl6cwe1jw148h1e14jb5fkf55xmqhmyorp29r9cq356c7ou74ulowf8czjlzs` is used to
-indicate that the linked document is a Gitcoin Passport associated with the IDX
+indicate that the linked document is a Gitcoin Passport associated with the
 identity.

 The record value starts with `ceramic://` and for querying StreamID using